What Should You Know About Translation Style Guide?

 - Save time – By providing your translators with a set of standards and references ahead, both your company and the translators can save a great deal of time from sending back-and-forth emails to discuss the basic rules or reworking after the first delivery.

 To give your translators a general idea about the project they are about to work on, you should start the style guide by giving them a brief description of your company and the project by mentioning the following information:

 - The types of products or services you provide;

 - An overview of the project;

 - Purposes of the content that needs translating – for marketing campaigns, website, training, legal documents, etc.

 (2) Tones of Voice

 Every brand has its own tone of voice to convey the message to its target customers.
 The purposes of the content also have an effect on the tone translators should use.
 For example, content for social media should be in a more simple and conversational tone while documents for legal purposes should be written in a formal and sophisticated tone of voice.

 Therefore, to help translators go on the right track, you should indicate your preferred tone of voice clearly.
-Here is the list of some common tones of voice you might find useful:
+Here is a list of some common tones of voice you might find useful:

 (3) Your Target Audience’s Profile

 What’s more, it is highly recommended that you provide your translators with your target audience’s profile.
 Such information gives your translation resources a clear picture of the languages they should use to effectively communicate with your target audiences.
 Try to include:

 - Key demographic details namely ages, locations, education levels, and other lifestyle indicators.